Alms: Zakat

-Zakat is the third of the five pillars of Islam.
-The literal meaning of the word zakat is "to purify", "to develop" and "cause to grow".
-Zakat is the amount of money that every Muslim, male or female, who is an adult, mentally stable, free, and financially able, has to pay to support specific categories of people.
+Zakāh is the third of the five pillars of Islam.
+The literal meaning of the word zakāh is "to purify", "to develop" and "cause to grow".
+Zakāh is the amount of money that every Muslim, male or female, who is an adult, mentally stable, free, and financially able, has to pay to support specific categories of people.
 According to shariah, it is an act of worship.
 Possessions are purified by setting aside a proportion for those in need.
 This cutting back, like the pruning of plants, balances and encourages new growth.
 Various rules are attached but, in general terms, it is obligatory to give 2.5% of one's savings and business revenue and 5–10% of one's harvest to the poor.
 Possible recipients include the destitute, the working poor, those who are unable to pay off their own debts, stranded travelers and others who need assistance, with the general principle of zakat always being that the rich should pay it to the poor.
 One of the most important principles of Islam is that all things belong to God and wealth is therefore held by human beings in trust.

 This category of people is defined in At-Tawbah:

 The obligatory nature of zakat is firmly established in the Qur'an, the sunnah (or hadith), and the consensus of the companions and the Muslim scholars.
 Allah states in At-Tawbah:

 Muslims of each era have agreed upon the obligatory nature of paying zakat from their gold and silver, and from other kinds of currency.